What Are The Different Types Of Peer Review?

 Types of Peer Review

-Single-anonymous Peer Review
+Single-Anonymous Peer Review

-Double-anonymous Peer Review
+Double-Anonymous Peer Review

 This type of review is commonly used in the humanities and social sciences.
-It keeps both the authors’ and reviewers’ identities hidden and helps to reduce bias based on factors like reputation, gender, or location.
+It keeps both the authors’ and reviewers’ identities hidden and helps to reduce bias based on factors like reputation, gender, race, or location.
 It encourages a fair review process which can leave both the author and the reviews satisfied.
-The only caveat with this approach is it can be difficult in specialized fields where authors are easily identifiable.
+The only caveat with this approach is it can be difficult to implement in specialized fields where authors are easily identifiable.

 Open Peer Review